0xF0CACC1A/jolie/NATIVE_WHERE_IMPLEMENTATION.md

 **Classification**: ABSOLUTELY NECESSARY

 **What it does**: Sets `currExpression` to a new `CurrentValueExpression` instance.
-This is the runtime object that will be evaluated during SELECT execution.
+This is the runtime object that will be evaluated during PATHS execution.

 ---